Marvin S. Arrington Sr.: Career

 From 1969 Arrington was for 25 years on the Atlanta Board of Aldermen (later Atlanta City Council), including 7 years as president.
+After becoming president, his post was filled by Carolyn Long Banks.

-In 1973, Arrington joined Kleiner and Herman, later with other Kleiner and Herman partners formed Arrington, Winter, Krischer and Goger.
+In 1973, Arrington joined Kleiner and Herman; later with other Kleiner and Herman partners he formed Arrington, Winter, Krischer and Goger.

-In 1989 Arrington and Donald Hollowell formed Arrington and Hollowell, specializing in corporate bonds, labor relations, litigation and worker's compensation.
+In 1989 Arrington and Donald Hollowell formed Arrington and Hollowell, specializing in corporate bonds, labor relations, litigation, and worker's compensation.

 In 1997 he ran, unsuccessfully, for mayor, against incumbent Bill Campbell.

-In 2002 he was appointed judge in the Fulton County Superior Court by the governor, Roy Barnes and was elected for a full term in November.
-Judge Arrington declared Georgia's hate crime law unconstitutional, his decision was later upheld by the Supreme Court of the State of Georgia.
+In 2002 he was appointed judge in the Fulton County Superior Court by the governor, Roy Barnes, and was elected for a full term in November.
+Judge Arrington declared Georgia's hate crime law unconstitutional, a decision later upheld by the Supreme Court of the State of Georgia.

 In 2005 he was in the Fulton court house when Rowland Barnes was shot, and was in lockdown in his office with a number of court staff.